steambap/captcha/README.md

 ## Compatibility

 This package uses embed package from Go 1.16.
-If for some reason you have to use pre 1.16 version of Go, reference pre 1.4 version of this module in your go.mod.
+If for some reasons you have to use pre 1.16 version of Go, reference pre 1.4 version of this module in your go.mod.

 ## Contributing
 If your found a bug, please contribute!